tpersp/Eris/README.md

 The API should return JSON containing uptime information, and the connected display should load the homepage defined in `config.yaml`.

+Once setup finishes, browse to `http://<device-ip>:8080/` to open the Eris dashboard served by the local device.

 ## Updating or uninstalling

 Helper scripts live in `scripts/`: